learning-at-home/hivemind/docs/user/quickstart.md

 ## Installation

-Just `pip install hivemind` to get the latest release.
+Just `pip install hivemind` to get the latest release (requires python 3.7 or newer).

 You can also install the bleeding edge version from GitHub: